exasol/exasol-testcontainers/doc/design.md

 ### Uploading to `Bucket`
 `dsn~uploading-to-bucket~1`

-The `Bucket` offers uploading files from a locally accessible filesystem to a bucket in BucketFS.
+The `Bucket` offers uploading a file from a locally accessible filesystem to a bucket in BucketFS.

 Covers: